 Shielding Materials: Magnetic Properties and Grain Structure

 The most common solution for shielding low frequency EMI is to use a high permeability magnetic shielding sheet metal or foil.
-Typical examples of shielding foils include specialty ferromagnetic alloys branded as MuMetal®, Netic®, Finemet® and Metglas®.
+Typical examples of shielding foils include specialty ferromagnetic alloys branded as MuMetal®, Netic®, Finemet® and Metglas®, owned by Magnetic Shield Corp. – all rights reserved.
 In many of these alloy foils, the magnetic shielding properties rely on maintaining a large crystalline grain size of around 100 μm or more in the material.
 Since the materials have an equilibrium state grain size of around 1–10 μm, the large grain structure must be achieved through annealing the metal at high temperatures, often in a tightly controlled atmosphere to control impurities.
 Other foils have an amorphous, i.e., no crystalline grains, or nano-crystalline structure that is normally achieved through complex manufacturing techniques including rapid solidification and high frequency annealing processes.

 Existing Shielding Solutions

 Although specialty foils are very effective EMI shields, they are best suited to shielding simply shaped parts.
 There are currently a few methods for creating parts with relatively complex geometries, described in Table 1.